shred/acme4j/src/site/markdown/usage/register.md

 ## Update an Account

 At some point, you may want to update your account.
-For example your contact address might have changed, or you were asked by the CA to accept the current terms and conditions.
+For example your contact address might have changed, or you were asked by the CA to accept the current terms of service.

 To do so, create a `Registration` object again, and set the `location` property to the URI that you previously got via `newRegistration()`.
 Also set whatever you like to change to your account.

-The following example accepts the terms and conditions by explicitly setting the URL to the agreement document.
+The following example accepts the terms of service by explicitly setting the URL to the agreement document.

 ```java
 URI accountLocationUri = ... // your account's URI